APoodle/NFL-Big-Data-Bowl-2025/README.md

 Day 6: Was finally able to flip the plays going to the left, so that all plays look like they are going to the right (no idea if I should flip it upside down or not yet).
 Now I can worry about making a heatmap.

 Day 7: Heatmap did not take so long to figure out, the next thing I need to do is compare it with the plays Amon-Ra St. Brown did not get the ball or failed to catch the ball.

+Day 8: With limited time today, I decided to just take it easy and just get to learn Kaggle's markdown capabilities.
+I currently have an image at the top and made a nice little markdown box with the main title.